Glomerulation: Treatment

 Though there is limited research on the treatment of glomerulation, some researchers found that it is safe to implement transcatheter arterial embolization of the prostatic or vesical arteries to sustainably control bladder hemorrhage.
 It is a minimally invasive procedure with a 90% success rate and is well-tolerated in most cases.
 It is proven to improve quality of life.

 Since there are not many established treatment available, the best treatment for glomerulation is prevention, ex. ensure adequate hydration to flush out infection, beware of drug-induced bleeding and continuous bladder irrigation.
-In regards to surgery, it has been mentioned that surgery is often the last resort.

 In people with interstitial cystitis, guidelines such as the American Urological Association (AUC) and Canada Urological Association (CUA) do not differentiate treatment strategies between those with and without glomerulations.
 While fulguration is listed as a third-line treatment option for interstitial cystitis with Hunner's Lesions, guidelines do not recommend it to treat glomerulations.
 Instead, guidelines have set symptom control and quality of life as some of the main goals of treatment for IC.
 However, there is a lack of consistent evidence that the presence of glomerulations affects treatment outcomes.

 In addition to traditional IC therapies, diet modification remains a core self care strategy as foods that are irritating to the bladder dramatically worsen the symptoms that people may experience.
 Foods high in acid and/or caffeine (such as all coffees, regular teas, green teas, sodas, diet sodas, artificial sweeteners and most fruit juices) should be avoided.
 The daily goal should be to soothe rather than irritate the bladder wall.